daniel-schroeder-dev/cwhq-m11-revamp/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+I would really love some better CSS styling for these, so that would be a great first contribution!
+Adding documentation is also appreciated.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)